BlockstreamResearch/dicemix/doc/protocol.md

 [dicemix]: https://www.internetsociety.org/doc/p2p-mixing-and-unlinkable-bitcoin-transactions
   "P2P Mixing and Unlinkable Bitcoin Transactions.
 Tim Ruffing, Pedro Moreno-Sanchez, Aniket Kate.
 Network and Distributed System Security Symposium 2017 (NDSS'17)"

+### Possible Improvements

+#### Smaller Field
+To reduce the field size, it is possible to split the OTVK hash in two halves, and send both halves in different exponetial DC-nets.
+Then only one of the DC-nets is used for slot reservation and the other one is just used to authenticate the OTVK.
+Peers must abort if their second half is not present in the second DC-net, but it is not necessary to bind the two halves together, because the number of combinations of left and right halves that the attacker can exploit is not too large.
+Still the loss of security is quadratic in the number of mixed messages.

+This can speed up the computation, because polynomial factorization in a 64-bit field is faster than in a 128 bit field by more than a factor of 2 (at least in FLINT).
+Moreover, it is possible to handle both DC-nets in parallel.